daominah/mycv/readme.md

 * Understand basic data structures and algorithms.
   Good at reading and implementing articles.
 Decent math background (probability, optimization, graph, ..)
-* Basic knowledge of designing a horizontal scalable system.
+* Basic knowledge of designing a scalable system.
-* 2+ years experience of using Go.
+* 3+ years experience of using Go.
 Understand Go's terms: pprof, go test, channel, mutex, interface, context, go mod, ..
 * Worked with popular DBMSs: MongoDB, MySQL.
-  Understand index as a balanced search tree.
+Understand index.
 Aware of effects when concurrently read and write data.
 * Familiar with Linux, Docker.
+* Like new problems and good at solving them.
+* Like doing back-end and deployment tasks.
+Hate full stack jobs.
 * Strong strategy gamer (chess, AoE, DotA, ..)

 ## Experiences

 * TechX software JSC, Software Engineer, Sep 2019 - now
+  * Write a service that reads Vietnamese identity card.
   * Write a service that sends and receives payments from BIDV.
   * Write a service that receives data from Ha Noi Stock Exchange (HNX) and Ho Chi Minh city Stock Exchange (HOSE) then saves the data